What are SEO Keywords?

 Fortunately, you can easily see a keyword’s trend using Google Trends.

-For example, last year I published a guide to the Google Search Console.
+For example, some time ago I published a guide to the Google Search Console.

 Why did I choose this topic and keyword?

 Not because lots of people were searching for it.
 In fact, most people were still calling it by its old name: Google Webmaster Tools.